OCHA-DAP/hdx-python-utilities/README.md

 The **clean** command of setup.py has been extended to use the --all flag by default and to clean the **dist** folder.
 Two new commands folder have been created. **package** calls the new clean command and also **sdist** and also **bdist_wheel**.
-In other words, it cleans thoroughly and builds source and wheel distributions. **publish** publishes to pypi and creates a git tag eg.
+In other words, it cleans thoroughly and builds source and wheel distributions. **publish** publishes to pypi and creates a git tag.
+It requires that the command line git tool be installed as well as the Python package twine (which can be installed with pip).

     python setup.py clean
     python setup.py package